Pairing Champagne with Food

 Salty Snacks

 Few things contrast Champagne better than salty, savory, crunchy snacks.
 In fact, a handful of buttered popcorn or potato chips are great for cleansing the palate between sips.
-This pairing shines on nights when you’ll be drinking wine in your pajamas (no judgement)!
+Salty snacks are enhanced by the tiny perfect bubbles and bright acidity of a brut Champagne.
+This specific pairing shines on nights when you’ll be drinking wine in your pajamas (no judgement)!

 fatcork pairing: Mathieu-Gandon Esprit Brut